clepore/angular-ticking/README.md

 Christopher Lepore

 **An angular-based pomodoro-like task app**
-Basically its a todo app that’s tied to a timer (all client side).
-Pomodoros are usually 25 minute intervals but for this demo they are varying durations in seconds.
+Basically its a task app thats tied to a timer (all client side).
+Pomodoro timers are usually 25 minute intervals but for this demo they are varying durations in seconds.
 (http://en.wikipedia.org/wiki/Pomodoro_Technique)

 **The app features:**